 Eastern Washington University’s Get Lit!
 Programs engages members of the Inland Northwest community in a celebration of the written word by encouraging discussion, at all age levels, of literature in its many forms.
 The Get Lit!
 Festival is an annual celebration of reading, writing, and storytelling.
-The weeklong festival includes readings, interviews, workshops, panel discussions, poetry slams, writing contests, and more.
-With as many as 10,000 people attending from Spokane and the surrounding region each April, the festival has become an integral part of the artistic and cultural landscape of the Inland Northwest each April.
-Plus our on-going educational outreach programs—Authors Tour, Writers-in-Residence, and Poetry Out Loud—reach more than 5,000 students annually.
+The weeklong festival includes readings, interviews, workshops, panel discussions, poetry slams, writing contests, and much more.
+With thousands of people attending from Spokane and the surrounding region each April, the festival has become an integral part of the artistic and cultural landscape of the Inland Northwest.
+Plus our on-going educational outreach programs—Authors Tour, Writers-in-Residence, —reach more than 5,000 students annually.
 We target low-income, rural, and alternative schools to help develop literacy, engage students in discussions around literature, and encourage students to think critically and creatively about our world.
 As one sixth-grade student put it, Get Lit!
 Programs “helps your mind grow.”

 The ultimate goal of Get Lit!
 Programs, which includes educational outreach activities as well as an annual literary festival, is to engage the Inland Northwest community in a celebration of the written word and to encourage discussion, at all age levels, of literature in its many forms.
 Overall, Get Lit!
 Programs enhances the artistic, social, and cultural life of people throughout the region.
 Each spring, the Get Lit!
 Festival invites selected authors to Spokane to share their work and their passion for writing.
 Some of these authors enjoy a reputation in the Northwest, while others have earned national or even international renown.
 The week-long celebration features presentations and readings, writing workshops and panel discussions, visits by authors to K-12 schools and colleges/universities, community readings, and poetry slams, along with other events.
 Readers and writers alike find a wellspring of talent, inspiration, and learning at the Get Lit!
 Festival.
 Get Lit! educational outreach programs—writing residencies and author visits to K-12 schools, as well as discussions between teachers and writers—support the sense of discovery, the enhancement of self-knowledge, and the simple pleasure inherent in reading and writing.
 Our educational outreach activities focus on the next generation of writers, engaging them in discussions around literature and introducing them to the tools they need to develop their own abilities as writers.
 We seek to broaden and deepen language arts skills by encouraging students to think critically and creatively about our world.
 As one sixth-grade student put it, reading and writing skills “help your mind grow.”